RLAlab/rlalab.github.io/content/authors/Giorgia Del Missier/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+  #- Staff
-  - Staff
+  - PhD Students
 ---

 Ciao!
 I’m Giorgia and I am from Italy.
-My research at the RLA lab lies at the intersection of bioengineering, structural biology, and machine learning.
-My long-term goal is to contribute to creating a circular bio-economy, and I believe synthetic biology is the key to a greener future.
+My research at the RLA lab lies at the intersection of bioengineering and AI.
+During my PhD, I look into how AI can help accelerate alternative protein research and develop food that is better for our planet and for our health!
-Outside the lab I enjoy experimenting with new vegan recipes, swimming and hiking and I recently started bouldering!
+Outside the lab I enjoy experimenting with new vegan recipes, swimming and hiking and I recently started crocheting!